paulmwangi/Terry--Traffic--Stops-Prediction/README.md

 # Terry Traffic Stops: Predicting Arrest Outcomes
+Author: Paul Mwangi
+This project is a part of the Data Science (DSF-FT) Course at Moringa School.
+The full project description can be found here.
 ## Overview
 In this project, we aim to build a binary classification model to predict whether an arrest was made after a Terry Stop.
 A Terry Stop refers to a brief detention by law enforcement officers based on reasonable suspicion, even in the absence of clear evidence for full-blown arrests.
 Our dataset includes information about the presence of weapons, time of day, and other relevant features.